More Posts

 As an example, Google gave a scenario of a user asking Bard to explain something a 9-year-old may be interested in, to which Bard provided bullet-points.

-Google also mentioned that Bard can be utilized to plan a baby shower, compare two films nominated for an Oscar, or get lunch suggestions based on what is in one’s refrigerator.
+Google also mentioned that Bard can be utilised to plan a baby shower, compare two films nominated for an Oscar, or get lunch suggestions based on what is in one’s refrigerator.

 Google’s potential move towards incorporating an AI chatbot tool into search could bring risks.
 Experts have warned that such tools, which are trained on data online, have the capacity to spread false information and bolster pre-existing biases.